 The island Republic of Malagasy went to the polls last Sunday (September 6) with the ruling Social Democratic Party (PSD) confident of victory.

-The island Republic of Malagasy went to the polls last Sunday (September 6) with the ruling Social Democratic Party (PSD) confident of victory.
+Background: The island Republic of Malagasy went to the polls last Sunday (September 6) with the ruling Social Democratic Party (PSD) confident of victory.
 The following day, with more than half the provincial results known and counting completed in the capital, it was certain that the PSD would again take 104 of the 107 seats in the National Assembly.

 The main challenge to the PSD, which has been in power under President Philibert Tsiranana since 1965, comes from the opposition Independence Congress Party of Madagascar (AKFM).
 Led by Richard Andriamanjato, the AKFM has only one stronghold the constituency of Tananarive Town.
 Here, they won the three seats they had held in the previous assembly.